 Scrap metal dealers are situated at: J & A Valcarcel Fuentes & Sons Aberle Street, Millicent (08) 8733 4845.

-Untreated timber and tree branches are accepted as green waste provided it is not contaminated with metal bolts, steel plates etc.
+Untreated timber with no paint or laminate can be disposed of and will be mulched with green waste provided it is not contaminated with metal bolts, steel plates etc.

-There is currently no recycling arrangement for treated timber.
-Treated timber can not be deposited in landfill.
+There is currently no recycling arrangement for treated timber (e.g. CCA treated pine) .
+Treated timber can not be deposited in landfill due to the heavy metals and chemicals used for treatment.
 It is recommended to store until disposal method is developed.
 For information on the safe storage of treated timber visit www.epa.sa.gov.au